Symposia

 NETWORKING BREAK

-12:15am – 12:30: Session 3: Keynote: From Access to Outcomes: Evidence-Based Insights into the Cognitive Benefits of Music Education
+12:10am – 12:30: Session 3: Keynote: From Access to Outcomes: Evidence-Based Insights into the Transfer Effects of Music Education

-This keynote will explore the current limitations and possibilities of what empirical research in cognitive music psychology can reveal about the benefits of music education.
+This keynote will explore the current limitations and possibilities of what empirical research in music can reveal about the benefits of music education.
 It will provide insights into how to critically evaluate the evidence, helping advocates distinguish between genuine findings and overhyped claims.
-Topics will include the duration and intensity of music education required for cognitive benefits, the differing effects of active music-making versus digital tools, and how brain impacts vary by skill level.
-By addressing common misconceptions, it aims to foster a nuanced understanding of research findings, highlighting both their promise and the importance of careful interpretation for effective advocacy.
+By addressing some common misconceptions, it aims to foster a nuanced understanding of research findings, highlighting both their promise and the importance of careful interpretation for future discussions.

 Mari Tervaniemi, Research Director, Department of Education, Centre of Excellence in Music, Mind, Body and Brain, University of Helsinki